 Have a Price In Mind

-If you know you’re not going to spend $15,000 on your dress, don’t waste time trying on a bunch of wedding dresses of your range.
+If you know you’re not going to spend $2,000 on your dress, don’t waste time trying on a bunch of wedding dresses out of your range.
 You’re better off zeroing in on your realistic price point so you can spend more time editing down the amazing options you can actually buy.
 Also, keep in mind that you’ll need to factor in the cost of alterations, taxes and shipping fees, plus your veil, shoes, lingerie and jewelry, which can add up to $500 or more altogether.

 Start Wedding Dress Shopping Early